 Beyond litter, Pocono resorts and businesses are going green with solar power, recycling programs, and sustainable techniques.
 Here are a few standout initiatives:

 Pocono Raceway: The raceway is completely solar powered, thanks to a solar farm constructed here in 2010.
 The extra energy it produces powers nearby homes and businesses.
 Another favorite eco-friendly initiative is the raceway’s grass cutting team: a flock of sheep!

-Split Rock Resort & Golf Club: Hundreds of shampoo bottles and soap bars are thrown out at hotels each week.
+Split Rock Resort: Hundreds of shampoo bottles and soap bars are thrown out at hotels each week.
 Split Rock collects used bottles and soaps and sends them to a program called Clean the World where they’re recycled for people in need.

 Barley Creek Brewing Company: This brewery maintains a three-star certified green status from the Green Restaurant Association.
 Spent grain from the brewery and distillery gets recycled to farmers, LED efficient lights and other equipment are installed throughout the property, environmentally friendly to-go containers are used, and spent grain millings are even used to make handcrafted dog biscuits!

 The French Manor Inn and Spa: Its green spa features a saltwater pool to keep chemicals out, efficient lights and plumbing, and recycled carpet.

 The Lodge at Woodloch: More than 100,000 honeybees call this "Pennsylvania Pollinator-friendly Property" home, and the bees pollinate a garden to produce 80 pounds of honey per year.
 If you see bats flying at night, don’t be alarmed.
 Woodloch uses bats for natural pest control.

 How You Can Help Keep the Poconos Clean and Green

 Don’t leave it all to businesses to keep the Poconos clean and green, you can help too.
 Here are tips to get you started.